Best afternoon teas in Edinburgh

 What is it?
-Incongruously enough, it’s tea and scones at a popular night spot.
+Incongruously enough, it’s tea and scones at a popular nightlife spot.

 Why go?
 Far from the down-and-dirty rave caves on the Cowgate, the upmarket bars on George Street cater to night owls sporting only the finest threads on a Saturday night.
 It might seem odd that a boutique hotel, restaurant and bar would also offer an afternoon tea, but you’ve got to do something in the daytime – and with delicate sandwiches and sweet treats, plus drinks by Eteaket, Tigerlily’s doing it well.

 The simple act of strolling around Edinburgh can be something of a history trip – from the ancient volcanoes of Arthur’s Seat and Castle Rock, to the medieval wynds and closes of the Grassmarket and Royal Mile, to the neo-classical splendour of the New Town.
-Edinburgh is home to an array of museums, many focusing on a specific corner of history.
+But Edinburgh is also home to an array of brilliant museums.
 Here’s our list of the best.